 This page provides information to students interested in working as Learning Fellows.
 The faculty application and FAQs are here.

-Apply to be a Spring 2024 Learning Fellow!
-Applications are open now and are due Sunday February 25.
-Recruitment emails will go out to eligible students in past courses, however you are still welcome to apply if you did not receive a recruitment email and have taken an eligible course.
+Apply to be a Winter 2025 Learning Fellow!
+Applications are due by 11/17.
+If you miss the due date, you can still apply but on-time applicants will be prioritized in hiring.
+Recruitment emails will go out to eligible students in past courses, however you are still welcome to apply if you did not receive a recruitment email and have taken an eligible course or have related experience.

 Our placements change every term, depending on which courses are being offered and which faculty members have requested to work with Learning Fellows.
 We post our upcoming opportunities in two ways: 1) on this website in the middle of every term and 2) via email.
 A separate email is sent for each course requesting Fellows, and the email only goes out to students who have previously completed the course.
 The email may not reach students who have taken a similar course, tested out of the course, or have other academic experiences that qualify them to become Learning Fellows.
 Please be sure to check the website each term for our most current list of placement opportunities.
 You can also contact our program manager at any time.